Governance and Sustainability Committee Charter

 Each director should:

-- Be an individual of the highest character and integrity and have an inquiring mind, vision and the ability to work well with others.
+- Be an individual of the highest character and integrity, be committed to the Company’s long-term business success consistent with the highest standards of responsibility and ethics and have an inquiring mind, vision and the ability to work well with others.

 - Be free of any conflict of interest which would violate any applicable law or regulation or interfere with the proper performance of the responsibilities of a director.